OAuth modules

 When accessing https://(your domain)/slack/install

-to Slack" button in the webpage.
-You can start the app's installation
+, you will see an "Add to Slack" button on the page.
+You can start the app's installation flow by clicking the button.

 Handling a callback request from Slack